England vs France: Kyle Walker says Three Lions will not roll out red carpet for Kylian Mbappe in World Cup quarter-final

-England take on France in Saturday's World Cup quarter-final in Qatar; Kylian Mbappe is France's star player but Kyle Walker has been billed as the appropriate defender to stop him; Walker insists the Three Lions should focus on France's whole team, not just Mbappe
+England take on France in Saturday's World Cup quarter-final in Qatar; Kylian Mbappe is France's star player but Kyle Walker has been billed as the defender to stop him; Mbappe returned to full training with the France team on Wednesday

 England defender Kyle Walker says France star Kylian Mbappe will not "stand in my way of winning a World Cup" as the pair prepare for their pace battle in Saturday's quarter-final clash.

-The Three Lions take on the reigning World champions in the last eight this weekend, with Les Bleus' attacking line led by Mbappe, who also leads the Golden Boot charts with five goals in four games.
+Mbappe, who is on course to take the Golden Boot with five goals in four games, returned to full training with the France team on Wednesday after undergoing a recovery session away from the squad on Tuesday.

-Pacy right-back Walker has been branded as England's key antidote to Mbappe's attacking threat and while the 32-year-old says he will not "roll out the red carpet" for the forward, the entire French team needs to be dealt with on Saturday.
+Walker has been branded as England's antidote to Mbappe's attacking threat and the 32-year-old says he will not "roll out the red carpet" for the forward.

 "I think the game's not England vs Mbappe, it's England vs France," Walker told a press conference on Wednesday.